randust/tp/docs/README.md

 # FinTrek

-FinTrek is a desktop app designed for university students to manage their expenses, optimized for use via the Command Line Interface (CLI).
+FinTrek is a desktop app designed for university students to manage their expenses.
+It is optimized for use via the Command Line Interface (CLI) so that frequent tasks can be easily performed by keying in commands.

 Useful links:
 * [User Guide](UserGuide.md)